Grommash9/aiotx/docs/monitoring.rst

 Monitoring Multiple Clients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can monitor multiple AioTxBSCClient instances simultaneously by creating separate instances and registering handlers for each one.
+You can monitor multiple instances simultaneously by creating separate instances and registering handlers for each one.
 Here's an example:

 .. code-block:: python